The intensification of winter mid-latitude storms in the Southern Hemisphere

-\paragraph{Recent trends in Southern Hemisphere mid-latitude winter storms}~\\We start by examining the recent changes in the intensity of Southern Hemisphere winter (June-August) mid-latitude storms using the transient eddy kinetic energy (EKE, Methods; EKE is commonly used to describe the intensity of mid-latitude storm tracks\cite{O'Gorman2010b,Chang2012,Coumou2015,Chemke2020c}).
+\paragraph{Recent trends in Southern Hemisphere winter storm tracks}~\\We start by examining the recent changes in the intensity of Southern Hemisphere winter (June-August; results for September-November are shown in Supplementary Fig.~1) mid-latitude storm tracks using the transient eddy kinetic energy (EKE, Methods\cite{O'Gorman2010b,Chang2012,Coumou2015,Chemke2020c}).
 Specifically, we focus on the 40-year trends (1979-2018) of mid-latitude EKE in 3 different reanalyses and 16 models (Fig.~\ref{fig:trends}a) that participate in the Coupled Model Intercomparison Project Phase 6\cite{Eyring2016} (CMIP6), forced with the Historical and the SSP5-8.5 future scenario (Methods).
-We find that in reanalyses, winter storms have intensified over the last four decades in a mean rate of $1.8\times10^{3}\,{\rm {Jm^{-2}yr^{-1}}}$ (blue bar; varying between $1.4\times10^{3}-2.5\times10^{3}\,{\rm {Jm^{-2}yr^{-1}}}$ across the reanalyses, black circles)\cite{Reboita2015}.
-In contrast, CMIP6 models simulate a much weaker strengthening which varies across the models between $-315\,{\rm {Jm^{-2}yr^{-1}}}$ and $570\,{\rm {Jm^{-2}yr^{-1}}}$ (black circles), with a multi-model mean value of $210\,{\rm {Jm^{-2}yr^{-1}}}$ (gray bar).
-Thus, not a single model is able to capture the intensification of the storms in reanalyses.
-This models-reanalyses discrepancy is not only evident over the entire 1979-2018 period, but also reanalyses show larger 10-, 20- and 30-year trends over the 1979-2018 period (Supplementary Fig.~1).
+We find that in reanalyses, the EKE have intensified over the last four decades in a mean rate of $1.8\times10^{3}\,{\rm {Jm^{-2}yr^{-1}}}$ (blue bar; varying between $1.4\times10^{3}-2.5\times10^{3}\,{\rm {Jm^{-2}yr^{-1}}}$ across the reanalyses, black circles)\cite{Reboita2015}.
+In contrast, CMIP6 models simulate a much weaker strengthening, which varies across the models between $-315\,{\rm {Jm^{-2}yr^{-1}}}$ and $570\,{\rm {Jm^{-2}yr^{-1}}}$ (black circles), with a multi-model mean value of $210\,{\rm {Jm^{-2}yr^{-1}}}$ (gray bar).
+Thus, not a single model is able to capture the intensification of the EKE in reanalyses (not even when including the uncertainty in the mean reanalyses trend\cite{Thompson2015}; black bar).
+This models-reanalyses discrepancy is not only evident over the entire 1979-2018 period, but also reanalyses show larger 10-, 20- and 30-year trends over the 1979-2018 period (Extended Data Fig.~1).